The PSTC offers various opportunities for involvment through:

-Postdoctoral Positions Available at the Population Studies & Training Center, Brown University
+Postdoctoral Positions at the Population Studies and Training Center, Brown University

-The PSTC has at least two openings for one or two-year postdoctoral positions starting as early as July 1, 2014.
+The PSTC generally has at least two openings for one- or two-year postdoctoral positions per year.

 One position is for a Postdoctoral Research Associate and the other is for an NICHD-Funded Postdoctoral Fellow.
 NICHD-Funded Postdoctoral Fellow candidates must be United States citizens, non-citizen nationals of the United States, or must have been lawfully admitted to the United States for permanent residency at the time of application.

 For other opportunities at Brown, visit http://careers.brown.edu.